dougeby/IntuneDocs/intune/company-portal-app.md

 ### Brand image for Company Portal

 Display a brand image that reflects your company brand.
-Support for a brand image is being added to the Company Portal apps, but may not be visible on all platforms.
+After you save your changes, you can choose **Preview your settings** in the Intune Web Portal at the top of the blade to see how your configurations will look.
+Note that you will only be able to preview brand image on an iOS device and not the Intune Web Portal.

 |Field name|More information|
 |---|---|